matthewrudy/showoff-laowaihua/icanttalkforhalfanhour/icanttalkforhalfanhour.md

 !SLIDE subsection

-# I can't talk for half an hour
+# "I can't talk for half an hour"

 !SLIDE